Sam Brownback: 2014 gubernatorial election

+Tim Keck, chief of staff of Brownback's running mate, Lt.
+Governor Jeff Colyer, unearthed and publicized a 1998 police report showing that Davis, 26 and unmarried at the time, had been briefly detained during the raid of a strip club.
+Davis was found to have no involvement in the cause for the raid, and was quickly allowed to leave.
+Responding to criticism of Keck's involvement in the campaign, Brownback spokesman John Milburn commented that it was legal to use taxpayer-paid staff to campaign.
+Media law experts expressed amazement when they learned that the Montgomery County's sheriff released non-public investigative files from 1998 in response to a mere request.
+Brownback's campaign capitalized on the 16-year-old incident.

+Brownback was reelected with a plurality, defeating Davis by 32,096 votes.

+Tenure

 Brownback took office in January 2011, in the early years of national recovery from the Great Recession.
-Along with his victory, the Legislative Republicans resumed control of the Kansas House of Representatives with their largest majority in half a century (now largely members of the Tea Party movement sharing Brownback's views).
+Also in 2011, Republicans resumed control of the Kansas House of Representatives with their largest majority in half a century.
+Most Republicans in the Kansas Legislature were members of the Tea Party movement who shared Brownback's conservative views.

 Two of Brownback's major stated goals were to reduce taxes and to increase spending on education.

+By April 2012, Brownback had an approval rating of 34 percent according to a Survey USA Poll.
+A Republican polling company found his approval rating to be 51 percent in May 2012.
+In November 2015, Brownback had an approval rating of 26 percent according to a Morning Consult poll, the lowest among all governors in the United States.
 Three separate polls between November 2015 and September 2016 ranked Brownback as the nation's least-popular governor—a September 2016 poll showing an approval rating of 23%.
 In the state elections of 2016—seen largely as a referendum on Brownback's policies and administration—Brownback's supporters in the legislature suffered major defeats.
 In 2017 after a protracted battle, the new Kansas Legislature overrode Brownback's vetoes, voting to repeal his tax cuts and enact tax increases.

+Brownback, who had a 66% disapproval rating after the repeal of his signature law, left office in 2018 as one of the least popular governors in the country.

-In 2018 The Kansas City Star was named the only finalist in the Public Service category of the 2018 Pulitzer Prize for a series "Why, so secret, Kansas?" which said that Kansas which had always been excessively secret in government reporting had only grown worse under Brownback.
-Brownback's successor Jeff Colyer through executive order reversed some of the secrecy.
+The Kansas City Star was named a finalist in the Public Service category for a 2018 Pulitzer Prize due to its series entitled "Why so secret, Kansas?"
+The Star reported that Kansas's already-secretive state government had only grown worse under Brownback.

 Legislative agenda

-Brownback has proposed fundamental tax reform to encourage investment and generate wealth while creating new jobs.
+Brownback proposed fundamental tax reform to encourage investment and generate wealth while creating new jobs.
 Consistent with those objectives, he also proposed structural reforms to the state's largest budget items, school finance, Medicaid, and Kansas Public Employees Retirement System (KPERS), which have unfunded liabilities of $8.3 billion.
 Brownback sought to follow a "red state model", passing conservative social and economic policies.